-Meet The Credit Card Obsessives Who Travel The World On Points
+How One Man Used Miles To Fulfill His Dream To Visit Every Country Before Turning 40

 Points can open the door to extraordinary experiences for those with time and discipline.
 However, one survey found that nearly 60% of reward cards holders don't pay off their balances each month.
 That statistic troubles personal finance experts, because credit card interest rates are at a 25-year high.

-Ron Strobel a certified financial planner said clients visit him all the time, excited about all the points they're getting with new credit cards.
+Ron Strobel a certified financial planner, said clients visit him all the time, excited about all the points they're getting with new credit cards.

 "They'll even pull that card out, and they show it to me, you know, like they're bragging about it," Strobel said.
 "They're so focused on the reward aspect of it that a lot of times I think they just look past the potential downside."